Representation theory of non-factorizable ribbon Hopf algebras

 Now if the semi-direct product and coproduct give rise to a Hopf algebra structure with the antipode $S:U \otimes H \rightarrow U \otimes H$

 and its inverse $S^{-1}:U \otimes H \rightarrow U \otimes H$

-then we will call it a \textit{semi-direct biproduct} of $U$ and $H$ and denote $U \ltimes H$. \end{definition} \begin{remark} We emphasize that all tensor products between $U$ and $H$ in Definition \ref{smashBiproduct} are taken in the category $\text{\textbf{Vect}}_\C$, which carries the trivial braiding.
+then we will call it a \textit{semi-direct biproduct} of $U$ and $H$ and denote $U \ltimes H$. \end{definition} Note that $\rhd$ always refers to the left \textit{adjoint} action, while $\lhd$ is always the right action of Definition \ref{smashBiproduct}. \begin{remark} We emphasize that all tensor products between $U$ and $H$ in Definition \ref{smashBiproduct} are taken in the category $\text{\textbf{Vect}}_\C$ (resp. $\text{\textbf{Vect}}_\K$), which carries the trivial braiding.
 In particular, this is a different setting than the \textit{Radford biproduct} which is taken in a braided \textit{category of Yetter-Drinfeld modules} over the acting algebra. \end{remark}